 The iRobot Roomba i7 is packed full with the latest technologies in the industry.
 It has a badass navigation system with an integrated camera for scanning and creating a smart map of all the rooms in your home and it can efficiently create and store different smart maps for up to 10 stories in a multi-story building.

-But that’s not the only reason why this robot is awesome, and with this Roomba i7 review you’ll see why this is arguably the most advanced robot vacuum ever built and is high in our top robot vacuum picks.
+But that’s not the only reason why this robot is awesome, and with this Roomba i7 review you’ll see why it even compares to the S9+, giving iRobots flagship model a run for its money, and features high in our top robot vacuum picks.